- Reference Number: HEY-965/2020

 Why have I been offered this appointment?

-You have been offered a hearing aid review appointment because either your GP or yourself has requested an assessment.
+You have been offered a hearing aid review appointment because either your doctor or you have requested an assessment.
 In some cases an Ear, Nose and Throat doctor may have contacted the Audiology Department to arrange this, following a recent appointment with them.

 What will happen during the appointment?

 The audiologist will ask you some questions regarding your hearing aid use and discuss any difficulties you may be experiencing with your hearing aid.
 The audiologist will examine your ears using an otoscope, which is a small hand held device that illuminates the ear canal.
 A small plastic tip will be placed just inside the entrance of your ear canal to perform the examination.
 If required, a hearing test will be performed to evaluate hearing and to see if there has been any changes to your hearing.

 The test is performed in order to find the quietest sounds that you can hear at a variety of different pitches.
 The sounds are presented through ear phones; you will be asked to press a hand held button every time you hear a sound.
 Sometimes an additional test will be performed using a small box-like vibrating device, which sits behind one of your ears.
 The audiologist will discuss the results of your test with you.